DalilaSalamani/MLFastSim_Documentation/docs/ML_Model/training.md

 Let θ denote the initial model parameters, and t a task from the set of tasks.
 In our case a task corresponds to learning to simulate showers from a single detector geometry.
 Different geometries correspond to different tasks.
 For a randomly sampled task t, the learning minimizes **E<sub>t</sub>[L<sub>t</sub>(U<sup>k</sup><sub>t</sub>(&theta;))]**, where L<sub>t</sub> represents the loss of the task t, k is the number of steps or updates and U denotes the updating operator such as gradient descent.
 Reptile is an iterative algorithm which starts by sampling a task from the distribution of tasks, trains on the task, and then moves weights of the model towards the trained weights.

 The full simulation samples are showers of electrons generated with an energy range from 1 GeV to 1 TeV (in powers of 2) and angles from 50$\degree$ to 90&deg; (in a step of 10&deg;).
 Entrance angle of 90&deg;means perpendicular to the z-axis.
 The used segmentation is (r,&phi;,z)=(18,50,45), i.e, each shower has 18x50x45 energies.
 Ten thousand particle showers are simulated for each primary particle energy and angle.
 In order to demonstrate that the model can learn from a small amount of datasets, only 30% of the available statistics (for each energy and angle) are used for the training.
+Sample used in this studies is published on [zenodo](https://zenodo.org/record/6082201).

 #### Validation on a meta-training calorimeter geometry